Uzbekistan Professional Football League: Leaders

-Farkhad Magametov worked as the first head of the organization in 2008–2017.
+Farkhad Magametov worked as the first head of the organization from 2008 till 2017.
 From September 2017 to 2019, Amon Gafurov headed the organization.
-Later, in 2019–20, the organization was headed by Davron Shoqurbanov.
-Diyor Imamkhodjaev, who temporarily served as the General Director from 2020 to 2022, was appointed as the General Director of the organization in 2022.
+Later, in 2019–20, the organization was headed by Davron Shokurbanov.
+Diyor Imamkhodjaev, who temporarily served as the Director General from 2020 to 2022, was appointed as the Director General of the organization in 2022.
+On August 19, 2026, Imamkhodjaev was re-elected to the position of Director-General.